pyOpenSci/software-peer-review/about/package-scope.md

 significant added value to the scientific ecosystem be it in data handling, or improved installation processes for Python users.

-We strongly encourage submissions that wrap tools that are open-source and using an OSI-approved license.
+We strongly encourage submissions that wrap tools that are open-source with an OSI-approved license.
 Exceptions will be evaluated case-by-case, considering whether open-source options exist.

 <!-- TODO: need an example for this category -->
 * Examples: We don't have a package in this category yet - *Could be your package?*

-### Workflow Automation & versioning
+### Workflow automation & versioning
 Tools that automate and link together workflows and as such support reproducible workflows.
 These tools may include build systems and tools to manage continuous integration.